dharini-projects/Summarization_Web_App/README.md

 2. Build the front end with HTML and CSS.
 3. Build the back end with Python Flask and include the summarization task.

-Kindly refer the article link for a detailed explanation on each of the step.
+Kindly refer the article link for a detailed explanation on each step.

 **Proceed with your project and Succeed !!!!**